-We are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
+We are committed to providing a caring, friendly and safe environment for all of our children so that they can learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at our school.
-If bullying does occur, all pupils are aware that they should tell and know that incidents will be dealt with promptly and effectively.
+If bullying does occur, all children are aware that they should tell and know that incidents will be dealt with promptly and effectively.
 We are a TELLING school.
-This means that anyone who knows that bullying is happening is expected to tell the staff.
+This means that anyone who knows that bullying is happening is expected to tell a school team member.